-Considering the way the previous film ended this a let down of the highest quality.
+Considering the way the previous film ended this is a let down of the highest quality.
 No mention is made of Tracy whatsoever and there’s no indication that the previous film happened at all… Like it was some sort of prolonged dream sequence.
-(You know… that’s not a bad theory…) But anyway, this isn’t the worst Bond film in the world… Then again it’s quite far from being the best either.
+(You know… That’s not a bad theory…) But anyway, this isn’t the worst Bond film in the world.
+Then again it’s quite far from being the best either.
 It seems to have all the style of a Pink Panther film.
-There’s a near hapless Connery (He looks like he could now be taken in a fight and every time he gets into one he almost looses…) There are a pair of useless tossers hanging around who add nothing to the plot and kill a few people, Blofeld has a few doubles for a reason i can’t quite understand and there’s a random, annoying woman who gets thrown in a swimming pool after a few minutes on-screen.
+There’s a near hapless Connery (he looks like he could now be taken in a fight and every time he gets into one he almost loses.)
+There are a pair of useless tossers hanging around who add nothing to the plot and kill a few people, Blofeld has a few doubles for a reason I can’t quite understand and there’s a random, annoying woman who gets thrown in a swimming pool after a few minutes on-screen.
 Tiffany Case was nothing to write home about and the plot, or so I found, seemed a bit tacked and cobbled together overall.
 The plot felt rushed and the ending makes for a very poor send off for both Connery and Blofeld.
 Despite this, it’s not as bad or as silly as some of the later Moore films, even though it’s getting there.
 And the theme music?
-It’s reasonable… considering Shirley Bassey was actually singing about a PENIS!!!!
-(You’ll never listen to it in the same way again now. 😉 )
+It’s reasonable, considering Shirley Bassey was actually singing about a penis (You’ll never listen to it in the same way again now. 😉 )

 Live and Let Die

 Right from the off this film gets off to a brilliant start.
-The absorbing Coffin is genius and from there on in the film just never lets up in terms of it’s total coolness.
-Not only do you have a brilliant villain in Kananga/Mr Big but you’ve also got Solitare, definitely one of the hottest of Bond Girls.
-Plus there are a lot of sinister undertones to it… Baron Samedi for instance is delightfully chilling and he adds an extra air of mystery to the film.
+The body absorbing coffin is genius and from there on in the film just never lets up in terms of it’s total coolness.
+Not only do you have a brilliant villain in Kananga/Mr Big but you’ve also got Solitare, definitely one of the hottest Bond Girls.
+Plus there are a lot of sinister undertones to it… Baron Samedi, for instance, is delightfully chilling and he adds an extra air of mystery to the film.
 And on top of this you have one of the best theme tunes.
-Some people find all of this cheesey and ridiculous but i don’t because the film is well made.
+Some people find all of this cheesy and ridiculous but I don’t because the film is well made.
 Then again… It does have its faults, Most notably in the rather irritating Sheriff J.W Pepper who should really have been killed off before the script was even written.
 Then you have Roger Moore himself.
-Sure, he’s got sophistication and this is one of his better films… But he looks like he couldn’t fight his way out of a paper bag.
-People tend to complain about this film for it’s blaxploitation vibe… But i think that it kind of works and makes the film stand out, even if it is a bit cringeworthy today.
+Sure, he’s got sophistication and this is one of his better films, but he looks like he couldn’t fight his way out of a paper bag.
+People tend to complain about this film for it’s blaxploitation vibe… But I think that it kind of works and makes the film stand out, even if it is a bit cringeworthy today.
 Also, we get the first of many Roger Moore boat chases.

 The Man With The Golden Gun

-This seems to rank quite low on a lot of people’s lists of Bond Films… And i can see their reasons why.
+This seems to rank quite low on a lot of people’s lists of Bond films.
+I can see their reasons why.
 But for me it just isn’t that bad.
-The only parts i don’t really like about it are the stupid slide whistle (honestly?
+The only parts I don’t really like about it are the stupid slide whistle (honestly?
 WHY IS IT THERE?), Sheriff J.W Pepper (Who thought it was a good idea to bring him back?) and the really bad theme music (seriously… Those are some baaaad lyrics.)
-Other than that this isn’t exactly brilliant but it’s entertaining enough.
+Other than that, this isn’t exactly brilliant but it’s entertaining enough.
 Christopher Lee makes for the perfect villain and Nick Nack, although a little politically incorrect, is a nice enough addition.
-You can’t help but feel sorry for him at the end… His master’s dead and that bastard Roger Moore has shoved him in a cage.
+You can’t help but feel sorry for him at the end.
+His master’s dead and that bastard Roger Moore has shoved him in a cage.
 I often wonder what happened to poor Nick Nack as he’s never heard from again after this film.
-Probably ended up in prison i shouldn’t wonder.
+Probably ended up in prison I shouldn’t wonder.
 Roger Moore does ok as Bond in this one but he still isn’t as brutish as he should be.
 And of course, there’s another boat chase.